sa171/Image-Store/README.md

 # ImageStore
-Building Server using Flask to receive image and meta data and store it categorically.
+Building server using Flask to receive image and meta data and store it categorically.